EveripediaNetwork/Everipedia/TechnicalWhitepaper110.md

 Research and development, solutions to scaling, and improvements to the codebase are just as critical (if not more critical) as any service and feature built on top of the network.
 For this reason, we have laid the foundation for proposing edits and additions to the source code of the network through the governance module.
 This mechanism will be used for meta-governance of the network protocol itself in a fully trustless, on-chain process.

+### Funding the Network and Self-Sustainability

+The Everipedia Network is a series of modules (smart contracts) which runs on the EOS Virtual Machine (EVM).
+The virtual machine’s storage, random access memory, and bandwidth/compute resources are allocated to accounts proportional to their EOS token balances.
+The Everipedia Network will require EVM resources to run and function.
+As the network increases in size, it would require a higher percentage of the EOS network’s compute power and as a result need more EOS tokens.
+There are many ways for the EPN to fund itself ranging from older generation methods such as simple donations (such as Wikipedia.org), UX layer revenue as well as new generation methods based on token inflation and auctioning.
+One such funding method would be a governance action which would propose minting new IQ tokens to be auctioned for EOS tokens.
+If the action is approved by voters, the newly acquired EOS tokens would then be used to fund the EPN's new bandwidth, storage, and compute needs.
+This method is similar to the EOS network's own inflation based funding model where block producers are paid EOS tokens for their services.

 ## Token Module